Convert to Linestring Command

 Delete existing checkbox:

 When checked, the source lines will be deleted once they have been converted into TBC linestrings.
+Note that this does not apply to Alignment objects, they are copied and the original alignment is left intact.

 Convert alignments checkbox: